 For the 2020-21 application cycle, we are modifying our admissions process and requirements.
-Please click here to see important changes that are not reflected on this page.
+Please visit the Application Changes page to see a summary of important changes.

 - Completed Common Application or Coalition Application with $75 application fee* payment (Please note that both application options include specific University of Michigan questions, and there is no advantage to submitting one over the other.)

 - High school transcript (additional requirements by country)

 - School Report (Common App) or Counselor Recommendation (Coalition App)**

 - One Teacher Evaluation (core academic teacher or other non-relative who can speak directly to the student's academic aptitude, potential, and classroom performance )

 - SAT or ACT score, if available and you wish them to be considered, or other test results like PSAT, if available***

 - TOEFL, MET, or IELTS scores (for non-native speakers of English)

 - Official college transcripts (for high school students dual enrolled in a college or university; additional requirements by country)